-- New for 2019, a halftime cap will take effect if neither team has reached 8 points after 45 minutes (6:15pm for games starting at 5:30pm or 7:45pm for games starting at 7pm).
+- A halftime cap will take effect if neither team has reached 8 points after 45 minutes (6:15pm for games starting at 5:30pm or 7:45pm for games starting at 7pm).
 At this point, the current point is finished.
 If neither team has reached 8 points, then one point is added to the score of the leading team (or both teams in the event of a tie), to determine the new halftime target.
 Halftime will then occur once that score is reached.

 - Each team is allowed only one 90 second timeout per half.

 - No timeouts in the last 5 minutes of a game.